 Description: Omegle is an online chat website that allows users to communicate with others without the need to register.
-The service randomly pairs users in one-on-one chat sessions where they chat via text and/or webcam anonymously using the handles “You” and “Stranger” (or “Stranger 1” and “Stranger 2” in the case of Spy mode).
-The app now costs $0.99 on smart devices, but Omegle can be used online for free by visiting www.omegle.com.
+The service randomly pairs users in one-on-one chat or video sessions.
+There’s an app that uses the yellow logo (which seems to be changing every week) and also a browser-based version of Omegle at www.omegle.com.

 Category: Social Networking